Pat Venditte: New York Yankees

 Venditte pitched for the Yankees in a spring training game against the Atlanta Braves on March 30, 2010, giving up one earned run on two hits and a walk in 1 1/3 innings.
 He started the 2010 season in Tampa, posting a 1.73 ERA through 72 2/3 innings in 41 appearances.
-On August 31, 2010, Venditte was promoted to the Trenton Thunder of the Class-AA Eastern League.
+On August 31, Venditte was promoted to the Trenton Thunder of the Class-AA Eastern League.

 Venditte pitched to a 3.41 ERA in 51 appearances with Trenton in 2011.
 Though Venditte was eligible to be selected in the Rule 5 draft during the 2011–12 offseason, the Yankees chose not to protect him.
 However, he was not chosen by any MLB team.
 During the 2011–12 offseason, Venditte pitched in the Mexican Pacific League.

-Venditte was promoted to the Scranton/Wilkes-Barre Yankees of the Class-AAA International League for Opening Day in 2012.
+Venditte was promoted to the Scranton/Wilkes-Barre Yankees of the Triple-A International League for Opening Day in 2012.
 He suffered a torn labrum in his right shoulder.
 He spent most of the 2013 season rehabilitating his shoulder, while also pitching exclusively with his left arm.
-He pitched for the Italian national baseball team in the 2013 World Baseball Classic, and for Trenton in the 2013 postseason.
+He pitched for Italy in the 2013 World Baseball Classic and for Trenton in the 2013 postseason.
 He then pitched in the Mexican Pacific League over the winter, and struggled.

 The Yankees did not invite Venditte to spring training in 2014.
 Though Venditte had excellent minor league numbers, he was not considered a top prospect because of his age and, scouts believed, underwhelming fastball velocity.
 He started the 2014 season with Trenton, but was called up again to Scranton/Wilkes-Barre after a month, in which he pitched to a 0.82 ERA and 0.73 walks plus hits per inning pitched ratio in 22 innings.
 In his first outing after the promotion, he struck out all five batters that he faced, three throwing left-handed and two throwing right-handed.